plone/training/docs/mastering-plone/volto_talkview.md

 (volto-talkview-label)=

-# Volto View Component: A Default View for a "Talk"
+# Volto view component: A default view for a "Talk"

 ```{card}
 In this part we will: